 El Niño is characterized by unusually warm ocean temperatures along the the Equatorial Pacific, whereas La Niña is characterized by unusually cold ocean temperatures in this region.
 These variations from "normal" temperatures influence the tropical Pacific ocean—atmosphere system, which in turn impacts weather and climate around the globe.
-The El Niño/Southern Oscillation (ENSO) basically refers to both the El Niño and La Niña phenomena together.
-See more detailed information about the ocean and atmosphere during ENSO...
+The term El Niño Southern Oscillation (ENSO) basically refers to both the El Niño and La Niña phenomena together.
+See this page for a more detailed explanation of what happens in the ocean and atmosphere during ENSO.

-While their frequency can be quite irregular, El Niño and La Niña events occur on average every two to seven years.
+While their frequency can be quite irregular, El Niño and La Niña events occur on average every 2—7 years.
 Typically, El Niño occurs more frequently than La Niña.

 There has been a lot research investigating the effects of El Niño and La Niña on climate (temperature, rainfall, snowpack, climate extremes, etc.) around the world.
 However, these impacts can be different from year-to-year due to the varying nature of ENSO, and variations in the atmosphere–ocean system.
-Detailed information about worldwide impacts can be found on NOAA's El Niño Theme Page.
+The images below show typical El Niño and La Niña wintertime patterns for the U.S. Detailed information about worldwide impacts can be found on NOAA's El Niño Theme Page.